Biographies Characteristics Analysis

 21. In Brazil, pulling down the lower eyelid of the right eye means that the listener doubts what you are saying.

-25. In Saudi Arabia, a woman can get a divorce if her husband doesn't give her coffee.
+25. IN Saudi Arabia A woman can get a divorce if her husband doesn't give her coffee.

-26. 7% of Americans don't know the first 9 words of the American anthem, but know the first 7 of the Canadian anthem.
+26. 7% of Americans don't know the first 9 words of the American anthem, but know the first 7 words of the Canadian anthem.

-31. Montpelier, Vermont is the smallest state capital in the United States.
+31. Montpelier (Vermont) is the smallest state capital in the United States.
 Its population is only about nine thousand inhabitants.

-33. The point farthest from all the oceans on Earth is in China.
+33. The farthest point from all the oceans on Earth is in China.

-34. In France, Italy and Chile, the existence of UFOs is officially recognized.
+34. In France, Italy and Chile the existence of UFOs is officially recognized.

 35. In May 1948, two New Zealand volcanoes, Ruapehu and Ngauruhoe, erupted simultaneously.

-40. Amsterdam and Antwerp have 26 islands each, St. Petersburg has 101, and Venice has 118.
+40. Amsterdam and Antwerp have 26 islands each, St. Petersburg has 101, and Venice has as many as 118.

 41. In the town of Calama, located in the Chilean Atacama Desert, it never rains.